plexinc/qt-fork/qtwebengine/src/3rdparty/chromium/docs/threading_and_tasks.md

 A parallel
 [`base::TaskRunner`](https://cs.chromium.org/chromium/src/base/task_runner.h) is
-an alternative to calling `base::PostTask*()` directly.
+an alternative to calling `base::ThreadPool::PostTask*()` directly.
 This is mainly useful when it isn’t known in advance whether tasks will be posted in parallel, in sequence, or to a single-thread (ref.
 [Posting a Sequenced Task](#Posting-a-Sequenced-Task), [Posting Multiple Tasks to the Same Thread](#Posting-Multiple-Tasks-to-the-Same-Thread)).
 Since `base::TaskRunner` is the base class of `base::SequencedTaskRunner` and